|

 The commands ShowErrorMessage and ShowWarningMessage are the same as ShowMessage, except that

 they use a different pre-selected icon.
-A simple example could look like this:
+An example could look like this:

 ShowErrorMessage The installation

-of Microsoft Office 2010 has failed.[Return][Return]Please contact HelpDesk.,Installation Failed
+of Microsoft Office failed.[Return][Return]Please call the service desk.,Installation Failed

 Note how the Return function is used to break the text into multiple lines.